How to Fix Common macOS High Sierra Problems

 macOS 10.13 High Sierra was released in September 2017.
 You might have a need to install it but many users report problems they encountered while doing it.
 Let's find out how to avoid these common mishaps.

 There’s a chance Mac users can get stuck at the very first step.
 Sometimes the download pauses, or even fails, displaying an error message that says “macOS High Sierra download has failed”.
 Another common error message is “Installation of macOS could not continue.
 Installation requires downloading important content.
 That content can’t be downloaded at this time.
 Try again later.”

 These error messages can appear for several reasons.
 First, there may be too many High Sierra download attempts happening simultaneously.
 If this is the case, retry the download later.

 Second, it is recommended you switch from Wi-Fi to Ethernet cable to ensure you won’t lose the internet connection.
-Try to download the High Sierra installation file from the AppStore once more.
-In case the download is paused again, find the file named “Install MacOS 10.13” on your hard drive, and move it to the Trash.
-Next, retry the download from the AppStore.
+Try to download the High Sierra installation file from the AppStore once again.
+In case the download is paused repeatedly, find the file named “Install MacOS 10.13” on your hard drive, and move it to the Trash.
+Next, retry downloading from the AppStore.